therealchjones/mffer/docs/Development.md

 -   [Google Account](https://google.com/account) with access to
     [Google Apps Script](https://script.google.com), Google Drive, and Google Cloud Platform (the free tiers are all acceptable).
+-   POSIX-like development system (such as macOS, Linux, or Windows with Cygwin)
 -   [Node.js](Node.js) & npm

 #### Setting Up Google Cloud Platform